jasonl99/jasonl99.github.io/_posts/2017-1-20-managing_sockets_part_1.md

 * All data communicated over the socket is valid JSON.

-This won't do anything for displaying data, but it will create a reliable and efficient full duplex channel between the server and brower, and it's by its nature asynchronous.
+This won't do anything for displaying data, but it will create a reliable and efficient full duplex channel between the server and brower, and it's asynchronous to boot.

 We need shards:   `/shard.yml`